-In June, when the lakeside wildflowers come out, so do the water toys—sailboats, stand-up paddleboards, kayaks, and almost anything that floats.
+In June, when the lakeside wildflowers come out, so do the water toys: sailboats, stand-up paddleboards, kayaks, and just about anything that floats—Homewood Marina even offers the first on-the-water electric boat (EB) charging station on Lake Tahoe.
 Outfitters around the lake offer paddleboarding and kayaking tours for all levels, plus rentals for do-it-yourselfers.
 Truckee’s Tahoe Adventure Company leads guided full-moon paddles, and Tahoe City Kayak offers sunset kayak tours.
 If you’re an experienced paddler, it’s not hard to find a launching site—choose from 30 around the lake, then just hop in and go.

 For leisurely water fun—almost no paddling required—grab an inner tube or raft and float the Truckee River.
 Start the day by renting gear in Tahoe City from outfitters like Truckee River Rafting or Truckee River Raft Company.
-Then bob your way downstream over a blissful 5 miles/8 kilometers to River Ranch Lodge, an 1888 stone-and-timber inn and tavern that serves nachos and salads with a riverfront view.
+Then bob your way downstream over a blissful five miles to River Ranch Lodge, an 1888 stone-and-timber inn and tavern that serves nachos and salads with a riverfront view.
 This rafting trip doesn’t deliver whitewater thrills—just quiet pools, chilly swimming holes, and plenty of opportunities for trailing your fingers in the water.

 Small towns dot Tahoe’s shoreline, offering year-round charm.
 On the North Shore, Kings Beach wears a kick-back-and-relax vibe, especially on summer days when families and friends populate the sun-drenched sand at Kings Beach State Recreation Area.
 Watch your kids build sand castles, or just throw down a beach towel and rip through that novel you’ve been meaning to read.
 Dozens of family-run motels and casual eateries make it possible to spend your entire vacation in this beach town and never wipe the sand off your feet.

 In winter, remember to pay attention to road conditions: Chains, all-wheel drive, or snow tires are often required, and some storms may close roads.
 Check the Caltrans website for current updates.